 - Once you’ve grilled your peaches, it’s time to remove them from the heat, place it on a plate and immediately drizzle some more syrup over your maple syrup grilled peaches!

 What to serve with grilled peaches

 Like stated above, grilled peaches are amazing with just about any summer meal.
 Add it to your breakfast parfait or breakfast recipe, make a grilled peach salsa to top your fish tacos with, or slice your grilled peaches and lay grilled salmon over it for an amazing dinner!

 Our favorite, is to add grilled peaches to desserts!
-Naturally, a side of vanilla bean ice cream keeps this as a fuss-free quick and easy dessert idea.
+Naturally, a side of vanilla bean ice cream or this healthy peach ice cream keeps this as a fuss-free quick and easy dessert idea.